bestquark/mentpy/docs/tutorials/intro-to-mbqc.rst

     mp.draw(mbcirc)

 This circuit is designed to implement a single qubit gate on the input qubit, with qubits measured in a left-to-right sequence.
-To teleport information without modification, we measure qubits :math:0, :math:1, :math:2, and :math:3 in the :math:X basis, resulting in the information being teleported to the output qubit with a byproduct operator :math:Z that depends on the earlier qubits' measurement outcomes.
+We can use this same circuit to implement a teleportation by measuring qubits :math:`0`, :math:`1`, :math:`2`, and :math:`3` in the :math:`X` basis.
+However, the output qubit with a byproduct operator :math:`Z` that depends on the earlier qubits measurement outcomes.

-To build this circuit, apply the :obj:Measurement (or its alias :obj:Ment) operator to the circuit's qubits.
-The :obj:Measurement object is characterized by an angle and a measurement plane, which can be "XY", "XZ", or "YZ" ("X", "Y", and "Z" are also accepted), determining the basis in which the qubit is measured.
-The "XY" plane is most commonly used.
-The angle can be specified or set to None.
+To build this circuit, we can use the :obj:`Measurement` (or its alias :obj:`Ment`) operator to the circuit's qubits.
+The :obj:`Measurement` object is characterized by an angle and a measurement plane, which can be "XY", "XZ", or "YZ" ("X", "Y", and "Z" are also accepted), determining the basis in which the qubit is measured.
+The angle can be specified or set to ``None``.
 If not provided, it will be treated as a trainable parameter.

 .. ipython:: python